UWPCE-PythonCert/PythonCertDevel/_sources/modules/NoSQL.rst.txt

 Getting started with mongoDB
 ----------------------------

-mongoDB is separate program.
+The mongoDB (database) is a separate program.
 Installers here:

 http://www.mongodb.org/downloads